Sudhandar/blog/docs/index.md

 !!! bug "Stop These Growth Bottlenecks"

     1. **"I'm personally involved in every client interaction and process"**
-        - ➡️ Automated systems handle operations so you focus on strategy
+        - ➡️ Agents and Automated systems handle operations so you focus on strategy
     2. **"My business can't grow without hiring more people to do manual work"**
         - ➡️ Scale to 3x more clients with your current team size
     3. **"If I'm not available, customer service and quality suffers"**